merpw/forum/backend/README.md

 # FORUM-BACKEND

-RESTful API server to get data about artists and their concerts
+RESTful API server to manage data about users, posts

 ---